asimmubeen/DSDoctor/MachineLearning.md

 ### **Unsupervised learning**
 In unsupervised learning, the algorithm is trained on an unlabeled dataset, meaning that the data includes only the inputs (features) and not the desired outputs (labels).
 The goal is to identify patterns or relationships in the data without being told what the outputs should be.
 Examples: clustering (e.g. k-means), dimensionality reduction (e.g. principal component analysis).

+Unsupervised machine learning is a type of machine learning where the goal is to find structure or patterns in the data, without being given explicit labels or target values.
+Some common unsupervised learning methods are:

+Clustering: This method groups similar data points together based on some similarity metric.
+Examples of clustering algorithms include K-Means, Hierarchical Clustering, and DBSCAN.

+Dimensionality Reduction: This is the process of reducing the number of features in the data while preserving the important information.
+This can be useful for visualizing high-dimensional data, reducing the complexity of the data, and removing noise.
+Common dimensionality reduction techniques include Principal Component Analysis (PCA), t-SNE, and Autoencoders.

+Anomaly detection: This method is used to detect data points that are significantly different from the majority of the data.
+Examples of anomaly detection algorithms include Isolation Forest, Z-Score, Mahalanobis Distance, One-Class SVM, and Local Outlier Factor.

+Association Rule Learning: This is the process of finding relationships between variables in a large dataset.
+Association rule learning algorithms are commonly used in market basket analysis and recommender systems.
+Apriori and Eclat are two common association rule learning algorithms.

+Generative models: These models generate new data samples that are similar to the input data.
+Examples of generative models include Generative Adversarial Networks (GANs), Variational Autoencoders (VAEs), and Restricted Boltzmann Machines (RBMs).

+Non-negative Matrix Factorization (NMF): This is the process of factorizing a matrix into two non-negative matrices, where the product of the two matrices approximates the original matrix.
+NMF is commonly used for topic modeling and dimensionality reduction.

+These unsupervised learning methods can be used for a wide range of tasks, such as data visualization, data compression, data generation, data pre-processing, and anomaly detection.

 ### **Reinforcement learning**
 In reinforcement learning, an agent learns to interact with an environment by performing actions and observing the resulting rewards or penalties.
 The goal is to learn a policy that maximizes a reward signal over time.
 Examples: playing chess or Go, autonomous navigation.